abalaji-blr/Finance/BlockchainFunda.md

 ### What is Proof of Work in Bitcoin?

-As the block creation results in reward and to avoid the nodes from gaming (manipulating) the system, the block creator node has to solve **hash puzzles**.
-The node has to find a **nonce (a small number, number used only once)**, which needs to be concatenated with previous hash value and all transactions and their hash value should be in target space.
+As the block creation results in a reward and to avoid the nodes from gaming (manipulating) the system, the block creator node has to solve **hash puzzles**.
+The node has to find a **nonce (a small number, a number used only once)**, which needs to be concatenated with the previous hash value and all transactions and their hash value should be in the target space.

 $H(nounce || previous\_hash || tx1 || tx2 || ... || tx) < target$